Coronary artery disease

 A thrombus is a blood clot that forms in a vessel and remains there.
 An embolism is a clot that travels from the site where it formed to another location in the body.
 Thrombi or emboli can lodge in a blood vessel and block the flow of blood in that location depriving tissues of normal blood flow and oxygen.
 This can result in damage, destruction (infarction), or even death of the tissues (necrosis) in that area.

-Aspirin.
-Aspirin is known as a nonsteroidal anti-inflammatory drug (NSAID).
+Aspirin is a nonsteroidal anti-inflammatory drug (NSAID).
 It stops blood platelets, which are major clotting factors, from sticking together to form a blood clot.
-Aspirin therapy is extremely beneficial for patients with coronary artery disease or history of stroke.
+Aspirin therapy is extremely beneficial for patients with CAD or history of stroke.

 If you have been diagnosed with CAD, your doctor may recommend that you take a daily dose (from 75 to 162 mg) of aspirin.
 A daily dose of 81 mg is recommended for patients who have undergone PCI (angioplasty).
 Aspirin can reduce the risk of heart attack and ischemic stroke.
 However, prolonged use of aspirin can increase the risks for stomach bleeding.